cis-ncbj/app-service-api/Docs/overview.rst

     job cannot be automatically removed when service quota is exceeded.
     (default: 2 h)
   + max_lifetime - Time period in hours (fraction of hour is supported) after which a job is removed.
-If set to 0 the jobs are retained indefinately until service quota is exceeded.
+If set to 0 the jobs are retained indefinitely until service quota is exceeded.
     (default: 24 h)
   + max_jobs - Maximum number of jobs running in parallel. (default: 50)

 * variables - defines allowed input variables for the service.
-Dcitionary keys specify variable names.
+Dictionary keys specify variable names.
 Allowed variable names consist of any combination of small and large letters, numbers and an underscore.
 National characters are not allowed [TBC].
 Each variable is defined as dictionary with three required